peersal/German-EMI/README.md

 ### 02_models — embedding training

 Trains the gensim word2vec backbone used by the DDR pipeline.
 The base model is pre-trained on the combined historical Bundestag corpus, then fine-tuned separately on the Twitter and contemporary Bundestag corpora to obtain platform-specific embeddings.
+Model training and embedding computation were run on a dedicated compute node with an NVIDIA H100 GPU, with a total runtime under 8 hours.

 | Script | Description |
 |---|---|